-Trichinella in domestic animals in Norway was last reported in two pig herds in 1994, and before that the last report was in 1981.
+Trichinella in domestic animals in Norway was last reported in two pig herds in 1994, and before that in 1981.
 Trichinella may be found in wild animals, and the parasite may transmit to domestic animals kept outside such as swine and horses.
+In 2018, 15 hunted wild boar were tested for Trichinella and all were negative.